Setup¶

 Documentation¶

-To build the documentation (after Setup), from the docs/
+To build the documentation (after Setup), from the root of the repository run:

 Or other supported sphinx output formats.